wix-incubator/wix-code-docs/wix-table-reservations-v2/wix-table-reservations-v2/guides/Terminology.md

 ---

 # Terminology
-The Reservations API provides all the functionality required to create and manage restaurant table reservations.
+The Table Reservations APIs provide all the functionality required to create and manage restaurant table reservations.

-This article contains a comprehensive list of the various terms and concepts used in Reservations and its APIs.
+This article contains a comprehensive list of the various terms and concepts used in Table Reservations and its APIs.

 | Term | Description |
 | ---- | ----------- |